-In addition to records kept by the Coordinator, the conduct files of students who have been suspended or expelled from the Law School are maintained in the Dean of Students Office indefinitely.
-Conduct files of students who have not been suspended or expelled are maintained in the Dean of Students Office for no fewer than seven years from the date of the incident.
+In addition to records kept by the Coordinator, the conduct files of students who have been suspended or expelled from the Law School are maintained in the Associate Dean for Student Services Office indefinitely.
+Conduct files of students who have not been suspended or expelled are maintained in the Associate Dean for Student Services Office for no fewer than seven years from the date of the incident.
 Further questions about record retention should be directed to the Title IX Office.